 In response to this letter, Admiral Faller tweeted out that he would be willing to meet with the “legitimate” government of Venezuela in order to determine how best to move forward in helping the Venezuelan people and restoring constitutional order.

 The US and many other countries, especially in Western Europe and South America, believe that Maduro’s last election was fraudulent and as such recognise Guaido as Venezuela’s actual president.

 The likelihood of a direct military intervention into Venezuela is slim.
-A more suitable and commonly practiced form of providing support is to send an Aircraft Carrier that would provide supplies, reconnaissance and act as a deterrent.
+A more suitable and commonly practiced form of providing support is to send an aircraft carrier that would provide supplies and reconnaissance and act as a deterrent.
 Or to merely send supplies and advisors.
 However, President Trump, earlier in the year, did not rule out the possibility of military intervention if it was deemed necessary.

-This request by Guaido and his administration may prove to be a significant moment should the meeting with Vecchio conclude that military support is necessary in order to remove Maduro.
-And, unfortunately even with US backing, Maduro’s government won’t give up their power peacefully which will cause further bloodshed.
+This request by Guaido and his administration may prove to be a significant moment, should the meeting with Vecchio conclude that military support is necessary in order to remove Maduro.
+And, unfortunately even with US backing, Maduro’s government won’t give up its power peacefully, which will cause further bloodshed.